Pixplicity/letterpress/README.md

 </resources>
 ```

-Now, in your layouts, replace Android widgets with the Font counterparts.
-For instance, use `FontTextView` instead of `TextView` and it will use the *Action Man* font.
+Now, your FontTextView doesn't need any attributes or styles at all, and inherits the attributes from the default style:

 ```XML
 <com.pixplicity.fontview.FontTextView